crazycapivara/openweathermapy/docs/index.md

 ```

 ## Fetch forecast data
-The ``city`` can be given in the same way as shown in the examples above.
+The ``city`` argument can be given in the same way as shown in the examples above.

 ```Python
 # get 3h forecast data